hiddentao/robe/README.md

 **Schema validation**

 Schema definitions are as supported by [simple-mongo-schema](https://github.com/hiddentao/simple-mongo-schema).
 Inserts and updates trigger schema validation checks.
-Any key-value pairs not specified in the schema get ignored during validation - so you have flexibility.
+Any keys not specified in the schema get ignored during validation, i.e. a schema can be a partial definition of a document.

 ```js
 // get a collection